13 June 2020

 That means ensuring your application/s are up to scratch.

-Cristian found his university careers office particularly useful in his job search.
-Things like CV writing clinics, regular job vacancy emails and virtual mock interviews are free support offerings that you too can take advantage of.
+Cristian found his university career office particularly useful in his job search.
+Things like CV writing clinics, regular job vacancy emails and virtual mock interviews are support offerings that you too can take advantage of.
 And 99% of the time, the resources are free!

 And it seems like Sophie hit the nail on the head.
 Ruby Thompson (Talent Manager at RMP Enterprise) also recommends that all students use the website and social media pages of the employer they hope to work for.